 - 1 lb Lean Ground Beef, raised w/o antibiotics

-- 6 oz Spanish Chorizo
+- 6 oz Spanish Chorizo, dry-cured sausage or pre-cooked links

 - 1 teaspoon Salt